 In ASD, a human commensal bacterial therapy has shown to correct gut permeability, restore a healthy microbial composition and ameliorate core and non-core behavioral symptoms associated with ASD.
 In addition, Axial has developed a gut-selective, nonbacterial-based therapy that has shown to improve barrier integrity and ameliorate core and non-core behavioral symptoms associated with ASD.

 The findings suggest that targeting the gut microbiome may provide a new approach for diagnosing and treating PD and ASD and potentially other CNS diseases.

-Harnessing the Gut Microbiome for Neurological Disorders
+Harnessing the Gut -Brain Axis to Treat Neurological Disorders

 Axial Biotherapeutics, leader of a paradigm shift in treating CNS disorders, has taken a radical departure from conventional neuroscience with its approach that treats disease through the gut-brain axis.
 In recent years, studies suggest a significant impact of the gut microbiome in human health and disease.
-Axial’s focus is to develop gut-selective, best-in-class therapies to treat CNS-based disorders by targeting the gastrointestinal tract.
+Axial’s focus is to develop gut-selective, best-in-class therapies to treat CNS-based disorders by targeting the GI.